 - Opportunities to participate in sports, clubs, societies and community networks, in collaboration with the Students' Unions.

 As a member of the University community, you are expected to:

 - Follow national and local public health and University guidelines.

 - Stay home if you are feeling unwell or experiencing Covid-19 symptoms, and follow current Government guidance on when to return.

 - Wash your hands regularly with soap and water, and use hand sanitising facilities available to you across campus.

-- Wear face coverings where asked to do so, such as in crowded spaces and while travelling through buildings.
+- Consider wearing face coverings in crowded spaces and while travelling through buildings.

 - Be respectful and sensitive to others, including individuals who are exempt from wearing a face covering.